 The Queensland Government appears to have a development-at-all-costs attitude to the Great Barrier Reef.

-The Australian Marine Conservation Society (AMCS) has today pointed to a new […] Read More »
+The Australian Marine Conservation Society (AMCS) has today expressed alarm that the […] Read More »

 Welcome to the new look Fight for the Reef website and thank you so much for your support for the campaign to protect the Great Barrier Reef from rapid industrialisation.